 Note: Pointsbet odds correct as at 12:15pm Monday, September 23.

 Best top 10 bet: If you fancy taking a player in this market and are looking for better than double-your-money odds, have a look at Chad Warner ($2.40).
-The predictor has the gun Swan tied 11th on 19.5 votes but given his eye catching style of play, and the fact the Swans won more games than anyone else, he could easily over poll and finish in the top 10.
-Warner had 11 games this home and away season where he racked up 20 disposals and kicked two goals.
-He should be getting votes in all of those games.
+The predictor has the gun Swan tied 11th on 19.5 votes, but given his eye catching style of play, and the fact the Swans won more games than anyone else, he could easily over poll and finish in the top 10.
+Warner had 10 games this home and away season where he racked up 20 disposals and kicked two goals.
+He should be getting votes in all of them.

 Most 3-vote games: I'd be steering clear of the favourites in this market and focusing on Lachie Neale ($5).
-The predictor has Neale as the best chance for maximum votes in nine games this year, more than Daicos, Cripps, and Heeney, all tied on seven.
-There's real value here with Neale on the third line of betting.
+The predictor has Neale as the best chance for maximum votes in nine games this year, more than Nick Daicos, Patrick Cripps, and Isaac Heeney, all tied on seven.
+I think there's real value here with Neale on the third line of betting.

-Most votes last eight rounds: Neale ($1.50) is once again the favourite in this market and probably gets it done.
+Most votes last eight rounds: Neale ($1.50) is the favourite in this market and, in all honesty, probably gets it done.
 We have him polling 14.5 from Round 17 onwards, including four best on grounds.
 But if its value you're looking for, Tom Green is your man.
-We may only have him polling 9.5 votes, but he's a chance to poll in all eight games.
-A three when he's expected to take one vote could end up being the difference.
+We may only have him polling 9.5 votes in that stretch, but he's a chance to poll in all eight games.
+A three-voter when he's expected to take one could end up being the difference.

-Leader after Round 6, 10, 15: Heeney is the short-priced favourite in the first two markets but if you believe he will lead at Round 6 and 10, you're better off taking the $2 on offer to be in front after Round 15.
+Leader after Round 6, 10, 15: Heeney is the short-priced favourite in the first two markets, but if you believe he will lead at Round 6 and 10, you're better off taking the $2 on offer for him to be in front after Round 15.
 We have Heeney on 22.5 votes after Round 15, ahead of both Cripps and Daicos (tied on 20).

 Best value bet: I love everything revolving around Port Adelaide young gun Jason Horne-Francis.
 The $1.50 on offer for him to finish top 20 has dried up, but $4.50 for top 10 is still worth a look, as is the $4.50 available for him to top Port's count.
-I have Horne-Francis on 19.5 votes this season, tied with teammate Zak Butters who is the team's short-priced favourite to top the team.
+I have Horne-Francis on 19.5 votes this season, tied with teammate Zak Butters, who is the team's short-priced favourite to poll the most votes.
+Horne-Francis polled 16 votes last year and has had a significantly better season in 2024.
+Keep an eye on him.

-Best double-your-money multi: Patrick Cripps, Nick Daicos, Lachie Neale, Isaac Heeney, and Caleb Serong (all top 10), Chad Warner, Zak Butters (both top 20), Marcus Bontempelli most Bulldogs votes, and Jai Newcombe most Hawks votes will pay $2.
+Best double-your-money multi: Cripps, Daicos, Neale, Heeney, and Serong (all top 10), Warner, Butters (both top 20), Bontempelli most Bulldogs votes, and Jai Newcombe most Hawks votes will pay $2.

-Best long shot: You've always got to be wary of favourite markets but I do like the Cripps, Daicos, Neale, Bontempelli first four (in order) paying a juicy $26.
+Best long shot: You've always got to be wary of favourite markets but I do like the Cripps, Daicos, Neale, Bontempelli first four (in order), which is paying a juicy $26.
 Keep in mind this market excludes ineligible players, meaning Heeney's finishing position doesn't count towards this bet.
-I wouldn't load up on this, but I reckon it happens more than 1 in 26 times.
-If you're unsure about the winner, you could also take the Daicos, Cripps, Neale, Bontempelli first four at $29.
+I wouldn't load up on it, but I reckon it plays out more often than 1 in 26 times.
+If you're unsure about the winner, you could also take the Daicos, Cripps, Neale, Bontempelli first four at $29 and hope one of the two salutes.